ELowry/WinGet-Updater/README.md

 1. Open your Start Menu.
 2. Search for **Winget Updater** and run it.
+   > [!TIP]
-3. _If you press E during the short delay at the start of the script or after it has finished, you will be given the option to edit the settings for previously encountered applications._
+   > If you press E during the short delay at the start of the script or after it has finished, you will be given the option to edit the settings for previously encountered applications.

 ### Advanced Usage (command line)